Per Stirling Capital Management, LLC

 For the growth portfolio, the management team concentrates allocations where there is compelling investment opportunities.
 Fundamental and technical analysis is used for managing this portfolio.

-To get started as a client at Per Stirling, you can call, email or fill out a contact form on the company’s website.
+To get started as a client at Per Stirling, you can call (512) 628-2300 or fill out a contact form on the company’s website.

-Next, you’ll decide whether you want portfolio management as a separately managed account, or, the more holistic wealth management services.
+The firm will help you decide whether you want portfolio management as a separately managed account or more holistic wealth management services.
 Financial planning services include:

 - Retirement planning